blockmason/link-workshop-tor/activity4/activity4.md

 ## General activity notes
 * This exercise uses JavaScript Promises to handle Link API responses via the native async/await syntax.
-* This exercise also uses web3 for continuity from activity 2 and also to use different wallet address via MetaMask.
+* This exercise also uses web3 for continuity from activity 2 and to quickly access the different wallet addresses via MetaMask.
-* Ownership data will be recorded on the Link Private Blockchain/Network
+* Ownership data will be recorded on the Link private network/blockchain.

 ### Setup
 > In the `activity4/collectible-stamps-app/` folder, run: